-Under IFRS, the property, plant and equipment should be componentized and the components useful lives identified separately.
+Under IFRS, the property, plant and equipment should be componentized and the components' useful lives identified separately.
 The componentization concept was not a followed practice in Saudi Arabia.
-As part of the transition to IFRS, the Company has applied the concept of assets components and accounted for its impact on the useful lives, which resulted in a decrease in property, plant and equipment and decrease in retained earnings on the IFRS transition date amounting to SR 83 million (note 6.4).
-The net impact as of 30 September 2016 and 31 December 2016 has been adjusted accordingly.
+As part of the transition to IFRS, the Company has applied the concept of assets components and accounted for its impact on the useful lives, which resulted in a decrease in property, plant and equipment and decrease in retained earnings on the IFRS transition date amounting to SR 83 million.
+The net impact as of 31 December 2016 has been adjusted accordingly